pippinlee/space2vec-website/_posts/2018-17-01-space-2-vec-begins.markdown

 layout: post
 title:  "Starting space2vec"
 date:   2018-01-15
 description: We've been working on space2vec for a while now.
-Here's the backstory to how it all started and what we're aiming to do over the next year.
+Here's the backstory to how it all started and what we're aiming to do over the next year. <a href="http://space2vec.com/blog/space-2-vec-begins/">More...</a>
 image: space4.jpg
 ---